s4b3r1234/duo_emla_link/README.md

 So if you wanted to add 4 days for a failure to study then you would type D4

 Lastly you need to set what time to run, in 24 hours format.

+Oh, right, also, I'm not responsible if this breaks and adds loads of time to your lock.
+Use at your own risk!